-Derek Chauvin, the former Minneapolis police officer who killed George Floyd last summer, was convicted by a jury on all three of the charges against him — second-degree unintentional murder, third-degree murder, and manslaughter.
-Chauvin’s sentencing is scheduled for June and he faces up to 75 years in prison.
-In the wake of the verdict, a handful of unions released statements heralding the news and pledging to continue the struggle for racial and economic justice.
-The Communications Workers of America called the verdict “a step toward justice” but “not enough” and committed the union “to educating, organizing, and mobilizing for racial justice.”
-UNITE HERE affirmed that it “stands strong in the fight against police brutality and anti-Black violence” and declared that “by standing together, we can overcome the enormous obstacles and deepening inequalities that plague our society.”
-The Minnesota AFL-CIO celebrated the news, declaring that they “will continue [their] work to bring racial and economic justice to all workers in our state.”
-Richard Trumka, the president of the AFL-CIO, tweeted his “relief” that “the jury delivered justice.”
+The former Minneapolis police officer who killed George Floyd last summer was convicted of murder.
+He now faces up to 75 years in prison.
+Several unions have released statements embracing the verdict and vowing to continue struggling for racial and economic justice.
+CWA, for example, called the outcome “a step toward justice” yet “not enough,” and committed the union “to educating, organizing, and mobilizing for racial justice.”
+UNITE HERE affirmed that it “stands strong in the fight against police brutality and anti-Black violence,” declaring that “by standing together, we can overcome the enormous obstacles and deepening inequalities that plague our society.”
+The Minnesota AFL-CIO asserted that it “will continue [its] work to bring racial and economic justice to all workers in our state.”
+Richard Trumka, the president of the AFL-CIO, expressed his “relief” that “the jury delivered justice.”

-In other pandemic-related news, the latest Gallup survey, which investigated how COVID-19 affected the quality of work in the United States last year, has shed further light on the misery and upheaval wrought by the pandemic.
-The report included a series of disturbing, though unsurprising, findings.
-Among the most notable, the study revealed that layoffs and income losses have disproportionately affected Blacks and Hispanics, and those with low incomes and less education, that fewer than 20 percent of workers without a college degree had access to remote work, and that fewer than half of workers in “low-quality” jobs believe that their employer is taking the necessary precautions to keep them safe.
-Perhaps most disturbingly, the survey showed that nearly half of all laid-off workers struggled to afford food or shelter and that, ultimately, more than half of those working in low-quality jobs experienced worsening job quality.
-Though the daily rate of vaccinations in the United States has ticked up impressively in recent weeks, the unrelenting pandemic, and the poverty and desolation that it has inflicted, are far from over.
+In other pandemic-related news, the latest Gallup survey, examining the ways in which COVID-19 affected the quality of work in the United States, sheds additional light not only on the misery and dislocation the pandemic inflicted, but on the inequitable fashion in which it did so.
+The report reveals a series of unsettling, though unsurprising, findings.
+Among the most notable, furloughs and income losses have disproportionately affected Blacks, Hispanics, and the poor, and fewer than half of those working in “low-quality” jobs believe their employer has adopted the necessary workplace precautions to keep them safe.
+Perhaps most disturbingly, the survey finds that nearly half of all furloughed workers have struggled to afford food or shelter.

-Returning for a moment to the Midwest, more than 80 healthcare workers at Tyler Memorial Hospital, a small clinic owned by the massively profitable Community Health Systems and located in a rural town in Pennsylvania, have announced that they will engage in a three-day Unfair Labor Practices strike, scheduled to kick off on Wednesday morning.
-The workers are represented by SEIU Healthcare Pennsylvania, which reported that attempts to negotiate with Community Health Systems had been rejected.
-The hospital staff have complained of poor working conditions, which threatens patient safety, a continuing dearth of personal protective gear, and a “management tier that puts profits over their safety.”
+In the Midwest, more than 80 healthcare workers at Tyler Memorial Hospital, a small Pennsylvania clinic owned by the massively profitable Community Health Systems, have announced that they will engage in a three day ULP strike commencing on Wednesday morning.
+The employees, represented by SEIU, have objected to poor working conditions, an ongoing dearth of personal protective equipment, and a “management tier that puts profits over their safety.”
 Donations to the strike fund can be made here.

-Taking a quick detour up to New England, Senator Agnus King (I-MA) has reportedly signed on as a cosponsor of the PRO Act.
-King agreed to support the bill after being, according to The Intercept, “inundated” by calls from workers around the state, as part of an campaign organized by a coalition of unions in a broader effort to pressure the four remaining holdouts into endorsing the Act.
-The news delivers a further boost to the ambitious, transformative, and desperately needed piece of legislation, coming only a day after Senator Joe Manchin (D-WV) similarly announced his support for the bill.
-King and Manchin’s backing places the Act, which has already been passed by the House of Representatives, at 47 cosponsors in the Senate, an impressive number, though still far below the 60-vote threshold required to clear the filibuster as it currently exists.
+In political news, Senator Agnus King (I-MA) has become a cosponsor of the PRO Act.
+According to the Intercept, the Senator decided to support the bill after being “inundated” with calls from workers around the state, which reflects a broader, systematic campaign orchestrated by a coalition of unions to pressure lawmakers into endorsing the Act.
+The news delivers an additional boost to the desperately needed reform legislation, coming on the heels of Senator Joe Manchin (D-WV)’s announcement that he supports the bill.
+The PRO Act has already been passed by the House, and King and Manchin’s backing brings the total number of cosponsors in the upper chamber to 47—an impressive figure, yet still far below the threshold necessary to survive a filibuster.